dynamsoft-docs/barcode-reader-docs/programming/c/api-reference/function-pointer.md

 #### See Also
 [IntermediateResultArray]({{ site.structs }}IntermediateResultArray.html)

-&nbsp;

 ## CB_TextResult
-Represents the method that will handle the error code returned by the SDK.
+Represents the function that will handle the error code returned by the SDK.

 ```c
 typedef void(* CB_TextResult) (int frameId, TextResultArray *pResults, void *pUser)